 - You need to be aged between 18 and 49.

 - You need to have a minimum IELTS score of 6 (or equivalent in another specified test of English language ability).

 - You need to nominate and hold a skilled assessment for an occupation on the Skilled Occupation List.
-Migration is dependent on Australia’s employment needs, so completing study in an area that leads to a high-demand field of employment listed on DIAC’s Skilled Occupation List (SOL)— such as health, education, trades or built environment — is essential.
-There is a different Skilled Occupation List (Schedule 1 and 2) for applicants who have been nominated by a state or territory government.
+Migration is dependent on Australia’s employment needs, so completing study in an area that leads to a high-demand field of employment listed on DIBP’s Skilled Occupation List (SOL) — such as health, education, trades or built environment — is essential.
+Applicants who have been nominated by a state or territory government must nominate an occupation from the Consolidated Sponsored Occupations List (CSOL).
 Review the list to see if your area of study appears and to check the details of approved skill assessors.
-More information can be found on the Skilled Occupation Lists page of the DIAC website.
+More information can be found on the Skilled Occupation Lists page of the DIBP website.

 Other useful resources: